spatialos/gdk-for-unity/docs/content/glossary.md

 [//]: # (TODO: Tech writer pass)
 [//]: # (Sam C has captured all remaining debates and contentious topics in this doc so that it can be reviewed and fixed after M2 release: https://docs.google.com/document/d/1jCKcf93gjvY1_T037ClcWEea0EdRCe943Mr6fJ0oBYg/edit?usp=sharing)

+<%(TOC)%>
 # Glossary

 >**Note:** This glossary **only** contains the concepts you need to understand in order to use the SpatialOS GDK for Unity.
-See the [core concepts (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/concepts/spatialos) and [glossary (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary) sections for a full glossary of generic SpatialOS concepts.
+See the [core concepts](https://docs.improbable.io/reference/latest/shared/concepts/spatialos) and [glossary](https://docs.improbable.io/reference/latest/shared/glossary) sections for a full glossary of generic SpatialOS concepts.
 >
 >**Note:** There are many concepts in this glossary that mean different things in different contexts.
 When semantically overloaded words or phrases are unavoidable, we explicitly prefix them to avoid confusion. [.NET assemblies (.NET documentation)](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/assemblies-in-the-common-language-runtime) and [SpatialOS assemblies](#spatialos-assembly) are an example of this.